-Tirumalai Krishnamacharya was 50 when the film was made in 1938 from which these excerpts were taken.
+Tirumalai Krishnamacharya was 50 when the film was made in 1938.
 He is now seen as one of the the most influential teachers in establishing what Yoga is identified as in today’s society.
 His students included Pattabhi Jois, BKS Iyengar, Indra Devi, and his son TKV Desikachar.

 A Reference list on teaching resources around Śrī T Krishnamacharya and TKV Desikachar.

 Today, my teachers 78th Birthday, is again one of mixed emotions and reflections on his life and although his mental and, I am led to believe, physical health is increasingly fragile these days, it’s hard to talk about honouring his birthday when I/we have no real idea as to how he actually is or even if he is in a condition to know about it, let alone appreciate birthday wishes and greetings from those around the world who care.

 However within this poignant question of how or even where Desikachar is in himself, I remain eternally grateful for the intimacy and vitality of the years between 1979 and 2002 we shared together as teacher and pupil working within 121 lessons in his home, during my thirty plus study and practice stays in Madras

 Whilst living in Madras from 1979-1981 I was at an event in Chennai in June 1980 where BKS Iyengar was invited to give a Yoga lecture and Āsana demonstration in a tribute to his Guru T Krishnamacharya.